PORTALSURFER/sempal/docs/usage.md

 ## Configuration and storage
 - App settings live in `~/.config/.sempal/config.toml` (platform config dir); sources and collections are stored in `library.db` in the same folder.
 Legacy `config.json` files migrate automatically.
 - Each source keeps `.sempal_samples.db` beside the audio.
 Logs live under `.sempal/logs` in the config directory (not temp).
+- Windows release builds hide the console by default; launch with `-log` to open a console window and show live log output.

 ## Manage sources
 - Click **+** or drop a folder to add.
 Sempal creates/uses `.sempal_samples.db` and loads `.wav` entries.